89Q12/M3E5/README.md

   - One bot instance can run on multiple servers now with out errors
   - when the bot joins a server the database is automatically initialized
   - On server join the owner gets a message with all setup commands that need to be executed
-  - Docker image is ready for the bot and rabbitmq
   - celery as queuing system works now
 - Chatbot
   - trained